alexa-labs/skill-sample-nodejs-sauce-boss/instructions/submit-for-certification.md

 1. Click the **Save and Continue** button at the bottom of the page to move on to **Availability**.
     * You'll want to allow the Public to access the skill unless you are using [Alexa for Business](https://aws.amazon.com/a4b).
     * Beta testing is a good idea for every skill, however since this is from a template and is very basic, we'll skip that for now.
 When you make your next skill, don't skip this step.
 Seriously.
 You won't regret it.
-    * It is recommended to allow your skill to be available in all countries and regions where Amazon distributes skills, unless you are using facts which aren't applicable to a given area.
+    * It is recommended to allow your skill to be available in all countries and regions where Amazon distributes skills.
 Reasons to restrict distribution include not having intellectual property rights to distribute to that area and the content being illegal, offensive or otherwise prohibited in that area.

 1. If you feel that your skill is ready for certification, click the **Save and Continue** button at the bottom of the page and you'll be taken to the certification tab.